mygeone/Cripto-Lab4/README.md

 # Criptografía y Seguridad
-# Laboratorio 4: Hash
+# Laboratorio 4: Hash :lock:

 A simple INSECURE Python script to hash passwords.

-:bangbang: You must NOT use this algorithm to hash your passwords since it's totally insecure and untested.
+:no_entry: You must NOT use this algorithm to hash your passwords since it's totally insecure and untested :no_entry:

 Supports:
 * String password